SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Introduction

-To address the aforementioned issues, additional discriminatory signals are required to guide the training mechanism and assist the generator in producing high-quality images.
+To address the issues above, additional discriminatory signals are required to guide the training mechanism and assist the generator in producing high-quality images.
 This can be accomplished by increasing the capacity of the discriminator with auxiliary tasks and signals.
 These auxiliary tasks on the labeled datasets resist the forgetting issues and improve the training stability of GANs, but it suffers with unlabeled datasets.
-Recently, self-supervised learning has been explored on numerous GANs methods \cite{chen2019self},\cite{patel2021lt},\cite{huang2020fx},\cite{hou2021self}.
+Recently, self-supervised learning has been explored on numerous GANs methods {\cite{chen2019self,patel2021lt,huang2020fx,hou2021self}.
 The self-supervised tasks provide the learning environment with additional guidance to the standard training mechanism.
-Most of the recent self-supervision methods based GANs use auxiliary tasks based on transformation.
+Most of the recent self-supervision methods on GANs use auxiliary tasks on transformation.
 For example, SS-GAN developed by Chen et al. \cite{chen2019self} uses rotation prediction as an auxiliary task.
 In FX-GAN, Huang et al. \cite{huang2020fx} use the pretext task of prediction on corrupted real images, and in LT-GAN \cite{patel2021lt}, the authors use distinguishing GAN-induced transformation as a pretext task.
-However, the goals of these transformation-based self-supervised tasks are inconsistent with the GAN's goal of mimicking the real data distribution.
+However, the goals of these self-supervised transformation tasks need to be consistent with the GAN's goal of mimicking the real data distribution.
 Moreover, this problem amplifies when the generator's task is to construct segmentation masks from the foreground images.